For a full breakdown of the process in greater detail, we invite you to visit the Application Process page.

 - Savings Account Statement (most recent statement) - Submit the most recent statement for any savings account. *You will need to show a minimum of $3,000 available in savings, that is not used to pay monthly bills.

-- Digital Banking Account Statement - If you use PayPal, you will need to provide six months worth of digital statements.
+- Digital Banking Account Statement - If you use PayPal, you will need to provide the most recent two months worth of digital statements.
 Please go to the paypal website (or use this guide) to figure out how to obtain your statements.
-For Venmo, you will need to provide the transaction balance sheet (see guide).
+For Venmo, you will need to provide the transaction balance sheet (see guide) from last two months.

 - Deposit Detail Form - Click here for the deposit detail form.
 You will need to provide a brief explanation for all deposits over $50 in any account statement submitted that is not a direct deposit from an employer.

 - Investment Statements - Submit the two most recent months' statement for any IRA, 401k, life insurance policy (cash value) or other investment statement.
 In absence of monthly statements, please provide the most recent quarterly report.

 - Additional Income Source Verification - Submit verification and most recent statement of all other sources of income (social security, disability, pension, etc.)